How Can I Protect My Enamel?

-Good dental care at home and the dentist’s office is the best way to keep your mouth healthy.
-Make it a point to:
+Good dental care is the best way to keep your mouth healthy.

-- Cut down on acidic drinks and foods, like sodas and citrus fruits and juices.
-When you do have something with acid, have it at mealtimes to make it easier on your enamel.
-You can also switch to products like low-acid orange juice.
+- Cut down on acidic drinks and foods, like sodas, citrus fruits, and juices.
+When you do have something with acid, have it at meal times to make it easier on your enamel.
+You can also switch to things like low-acid orange juice.

 - Rinse your mouth with water right after you eat or drink something acidic.

 - Use a straw for sodas and fruit juices so they bypass the teeth.
 Don’t swish them around in your mouth.

 - Finish a meal with a glass of milk or a piece of cheese.
 This will cancel out acids.

 - Chew sugar-free gum.
 This lowers the amount of acid in your mouth.
 Gum also helps you make more saliva, which strengthens your teeth with key minerals.

 - Drink more water during the day if you have dry mouth.